jonimoreira/specs/2_5_0/docs/source/ontology.rst

 A set of composable concept models contained in a reference model.

 CCD
 ---
 Concept Constraint Definition

 A set of selected components from the RM that represent constraints on the RM components in order to represent a domain concept.

+PCM
+---
+Pluggable Concept Model

+The name given to a CCM that has been constrained for use in a CCD.
+Through the constraints it defines a single concept based on syntactic data constraints as well as specified semantics.
+It is *pluggable* because it can be reused in multiple CCDs.

 Instance
 --------